Ant-Inspired Density Estimation via Random Walks: Discussion and Future Work

-Finally, we believe our moment bounds for a single random walk (Corollaries \ref{visitMomentBound} and \ref{equalizationMomentBound}) can be applied to random walk-based distributed algorithms for sensor network sampling.
-We leave obtaining rigorous bounds in this domain to future work.

-Random walk-based sensor network sampling \cite{lima2007random,avin2004efficient} is a technique in which a query message (a `token') is initially sent by a base station to some sensor.
-The token is relayed randomly between sensors, which are connected via a grid network, and its value is updated appropriately at each step to give an answer to the query.
+We believe our moment bounds for a single random walk (Corollaries \ref{visitMomentBound} and \ref{equalizationMomentBound}) can be applied to random-walk-based distributed algorithms for sensor network sampling.
+Random-walk-based sensor network sampling \cite{lima2007random,avin2004efficient} is a technique in which a query message (a `token') is initially sent by a base station to some sensor.
+The token is relayed randomly between sensors, which are connected via a grid communication network, and its value is updated appropriately at each step to give an answer to the query.
 This scheme is robust and efficient - it easily adapts to node failures and does not require setting up or storing spanning tree communication structures.

-However, if attempting to estimate some quantity, such as the percentage of sensors that have recorded a specific condition, as in density estimation, unless an effort is made to record which sensors have been previously visited, additional variance is added due to repeat sensor visits.
+Random-walk-based sampling could be used, for example, to estimate the percentage of sensors that have recorded a specific condition, or the average value of some measurement at each sensor.
+However, as in density estimation, unless an effort is made to record which sensors have been previously visited, additional error may be added due to repeat visits.
 Recording previous visits introduces computational burden -- either the token message size must increase or nodes themselves must remember which tokens they have seen.
-We are hopeful that our moment bounds can be used to show that this is unnecessary -- due to strong local mixing, the number of repeat sensor visits will be low, and increased variance due to random walking will be limited.
+We are hopeful that our moment bounds can be used to show that this is unnecessary -- due to strong local mixing, the number of repeat sensor visits will be low, and the performance reduction limited.